Nonparametrically consistent depth-based classifiers: Real-data examples

+Table~\ref{Tablereal} reports the -- exact (synthetic) or averaged (transfusion) -- misclassification rates of the following classifiers: the linear (LDA) and quadratic (QDA) discriminant rules, the standard $k$NN classifier ($k$NN) and its Mahalanobis affine-invariant version ($k$NNaff), the depth-based $k$NN classifiers using halfspace depth (D$_H$-$k$NN) and Mahalanobis depth (D$_M$-$k$NN), and the exact DD-classifiers for any combination of a polynomial order $m\in\{1,2\}$ and a statistical depth function among the two considered for depth-based $k$NN classifiers, namely the halfspace depth (DD$_H$) and the Mahalanobis depth (DD$_M$) -- smoothed DD-classifiers were excluded from this study, as their performances, which can only be worse than those of exact versions, showed much sensitivity to the smoothing parameter $t$; see Section~\ref{simusec}.
+For all nearest-neighbor classifiers, leave-one-out cross-validation was used to determine $k$.

 The results from Table~\ref{Tablereal} indicate that depth-based $k$NN classifiers perform very well in both examples.
-For synthetic data, the halfspace depth-based $k$NN classifier (10.1\%) is only dominated by the standard (Euclidian) $k$NN procedure (8.7\%).
-The latter, however, has to be discarded as it is dependent on scale and shape changes---in line with this, note that the ``$k$NN classifier" applied in \cite{Dutta:wt} is actually the kNNaff classifier (11.7\%), as classification in that paper is performed on standardized data.
+For synthetic data, the halfspace depth-based $k$NN classifier (10.1\%) is only dominated by the standard (Euclidean) $k$NN procedure (8.7\%).
+The latter, however, has to be discarded as it is dependent on scale and shape changes -- in line with this, note that the ``$k$NN classifier'' applied in Dutta and Ghosh \cite{Dutta:wt} is actually the $k$NNaff classifier (11.7\%), as classification in that paper is performed on standardized data.
 The Mahalanobis depth-based $k$NN classifiers (14.4\%) does not perform as well as its halfspace counterpart.
 For transfusion data, however, both depth-based $k$NN classifiers dominate their competitors.

-\section{FINAL COMMENTS}
+\section{Final comments}

 The depth-based neighborhoods we introduced are of interest in other inference problems as well.
-As an illustration, consider the regression problem where the conditional mean function $ \xb\mapsto m(\xb)=E[Y\,|\,\Xb=\xb] $ is to be estimated on the basis of mutually independent copies $(\Xb_i,Y_i)$, $i=1,\ldots,n$ of a random vector~$(\Xb,Y)$ with values in~$\R^d\times \R$, or the problem of estimating the common density~$f$ of \mbox{i.i.d.} random $d$-vectors~$\Xb_i$, $i=1,\ldots,n$.
+As an illustration, consider the regression problem where the conditional mean function $ {\mathbf{x}}\mapsto m({\mathbf{x}})=E[Y \mid \Xb ={\mathbf{x}}] $ is to be estimated on the basis of mutually independent copies $(\Xb _i,Y_i)$, $i=1,\ldots,n$ of a random vector $(\Xb,Y)$ with values in $\R^d\times\R$, or the problem of estimating the common density $f$ of \mbox{i.i.d.} random $d$-vectors $\Xb_i$, $i=1,\ldots,n$.
 The classical $k_n$NN estimators for these problems are